Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-both.typ

 = Changes to both Server and Client

-As mentioned in @isabelle-vscode, #vscode describes multiple Isabelle components working in unison to support Isabelle within VSCode.
-As such, the work done on #vscode can be roughly categorized on whether it deals with the language server, the language client (i.e. the VSCode extension), or both, the latter of which we will look at first.
+As mentioned in @isabelle-vscode, #vscode() describes multiple Isabelle components working in unison to support Isabelle within VSCode.
+As such, the work done on #vscode() can be roughly categorized on whether it deals with the language server, the language client (i.e. the VSCode extension), or both, the latter of which we will look at first.

 == Decorations on File Switch

-Previously, when switching theories within #vscode, the dynamic syntax highlighting would not persist.
+Previously, when switching theories within #vscode(), the dynamic syntax highlighting would not persist.
 It was possible to get the highlighting to work again by changing the buffer's content; however, until this was done, it never recovered by itself.
 This was a problem when working on multiple theory files.

 #figure(
   [